The presence of significant thoracic trauma needs to be assumed in any patient with a high-energy blunt trauma or penetrating trauma to the torso.

-The presence of significant thoracic trauma needs to be assumed in a multi-trauma patient, particularly when the mechanism of injury is due to a high-energy blunt trauma.
-Emergency medical services should notify the receiving hospital that a trauma patient with thoracic injuries is on the way.
-This information may be crucial to how a severely injured patient is managed and can allow for communication to vital members of the response team as well as time to prepare the department for the patient’s arrival.
+Health services should receive pre-arrival notification for all major trauma patients, including those with thoracic trauma.
+This information is crucial to supporting how a severely injured patient is managed and can allow for communication to vital members of the response team as well as time to prepare for the patient’s arrival.
 Notification to the on-call surgeon is recommended for all hypotensive patients, who are either not responding to volume resuscitation, or who have sustained a penetrating chest injury.

 The following sequence of actions should take place upon initial notification:

 Signs: respiratory rate, pulse, blood pressure, SpO2, GCS or AVPU

-Designate roles and specific tasks to staff and maintain an approach based on teamwork.
+6. Designate roles and specific tasks to staff and maintain an approach based on teamwork.
 Ensure good communication between all parties involved in managing the trauma.
 Use closed-loop communication, which ensures accuracy in information shared between response staff.
 Repeat instructions, make eye contact and provide feedback.
 Misinterpreted information may lead to adverse events.

 Early retrieval activation ensures access to critical care advice and a more effective retrieval response.
 Early activation and timely critical care transfer improves clinical outcomes for the patient.
-Even if you are unsure, call the ARV coordinator, who can provide expert guidance and advice over the phone or via tele - or videoconference, and link to an MTS for early notification and further advice.
+Even if you are unsure, call the ARV coordinator, who can provide expert guidance and advice over the phone or via tele - or video conference, and establish a connection to an MTS for early notification and ongoing advice.